IRS Press Releases in Google: Limits and Options | The Discoverability Company

 For the full picture of how government press release suppression works across all federal agencies, see our complete guide to suppressing government press releases from Google.
 If you are also dealing with news articles about the underlying case, our news article guide covers the approach for those.

-If an IRS press release is showing up when people search your name and it is affecting your professional or personal life, book a consultation and we will assess your situation honestly, explain what is realistic, and build a plan.
-You can also get started directly.
+If an IRS press release is showing up when people search your name and it is affecting your professional or personal life, start the conversation today.

 Understanding why IRS press releases rank so stubbornly requires understanding how Google evaluates authority.
 Federal government domains carry some of the highest domain authority scores on the internet.
 Research from the Pew Research Center on Americans and Privacy found that 79 percent of adults feel they have very little control over the information collected and shared about them online.
 That sense of powerlessness is particularly acute for people dealing with government-published records, where the source's authority makes removal essentially impossible and visibility feels like a permanent condition.